hangrybear666/fiscalismia-backend/README.md

 # Fiscalismia Backend
-Background Service handling the Fiscalismia infrastructure.
+Node.JS REST API Server handling authentication & all routes to the Postgres Database.
 Fiscalismia is a Web Service for visualizing, analyzing, aggregating, importing and exporting personal finance data.
-Data can consist of variable and fixed costs, income, sales and investments.
-Advanced capabilities are available for dynamically updating supermarket grocery deals via web automation scraping data from supermarket websites.
+Data can consist of variable and fixed costs, income, sales and investments, including taxes and dividends.
+The db also retains supermarket food prices and grocery deals, dynamically added and updated by the user.

 ## Technical Overview

 fiscalismia-backend consists of an express server running a REST API.
 Requests from the frontend are handled by the backend's REST API querying data from a postgres db.
 The database runs within a docker container for development.
 JWT tokens are used for authentication.
 Local Browser Storage for Session Cookies.
 The REST API is designed with full CRUD operations in mind, allowing for dynamic user input, sanitized before being commited to the db.
 In production, we use a cloud-hosted scale-to-zero PostgreSQL database on Neon.tech with a generous free tier.
-The backend is built in a continuous integration pipeline, tested, scanned for vulnerabilities and published as a docker image to a public docker registry for later deployment in your environment of choice.
+The backend is built in a continuous integration pipeline, tested, scanned for vulnerabilities and published as a docker image to a public docker registry for later deployment on Hetzner VM's, orchestrated via an Ansible Control Node and OpenSSH.

 ## Table of Contents